 Objectives and Measurable Goals

-As you begin the planning process, determine main objectives for hosting the event and how you will measure success.
+As you begin the planning process, determine the main objectives for hosting the event, and how you will measure success.
 Creating awareness and networking are not specific enough objectives.
 For example, do you want this to be an event that is focused on client appreciation and retention?
 If so, your measurable goal might be to have attendance from 80% of your top revenue clients.
 If you want this to be an event that generates leads and new relationships, your measurable goal might be to have at least 10 new prospects or COIs attend the event.
 And since the objective of all marketing efforts is to grow your business, we recommend having a measurable goal that demonstrates a new client or opportunity that developed at least partially as a result of your event.

 Reaching the Right Audience

-Once you have determined main objectives for the event, you’ll want to focus on identifying who should be there.
+Once you have determined the main objectives for the event, you’ll want to focus on identifying who should be there.
 When creating your invitation list, determine specific parameters, such as companies or individuals, industry or service focus areas, geographic region, and prospect types.
 Once you’ve identified who you want to invite, make sure your promotional strategy will reach them.
-We recommend a promotional strategy that includes a blend of email blasts, printed materials, social media and personal outreach.
+We recommend a promotional strategy that includes a blend of email blasts, printed materials, social media, and personal outreach.
 Since personal outreach often accounts for over 50% of registrations, be sure to promote the event internally to facilitate outreach by all market-facing partners and managers at your firm.
 You will also want to make sure your invitation list is sufficient to meet your attendance goals.
 If you want to have 25 people attend your event, you’ll want to have at least 1000 contacts on your invitation list.